Kiss and Tell (1945 film)

 Kiss and Tell is a 1945 American comedy film starring then 17-year-old Shirley Temple as Corliss Archer.
 In the film, two teenage girls cause their respective parents much concern when they start to become interested in boys.
 The parents' bickering about which girl is the worse influence causes more problems than it solves.

 The movie was based on the Broadway play Kiss and Tell, which was based on the Corliss Archer short stories.
 The stories, play and movie were all written by F. Hugh Herbert.
 A sequel film, A Kiss for Corliss, was released in 1949 and also starred Temple, but was not written by Herbert.

+The $400,000 paid to George Abbott and Herbert for the play's film rights was a then-record in Hollywood.

 Plot

 When their booth at a USO bazaar fails to attract customers, teenager Corliss Archer suggests to her best friend, Mildred Pringle, that they sell kisses.
 The idea becomes a success among the soldiers visiting the bazaar, and business is booming, until the girls' mothers find out about it.
 Despite the fact that it was Corliss' idea, Mrs. Archer blames Mildred for the girls' behavior.
 Mrs. Archer's assumptions greatly upset Mr. Pringle when he hears about them at the Pringle dinner table.
 He decides the family, including Mildred and their son Raymond, will refrain from socializing with the Archers in the future.

 That same night, Corliss pretends to be older than she is and starts flirting shamelessly with young Private Jimmy Earhart, who has been invited into the Archer home for dinner.
 Corliss is actually dating the boy next door, Dexter Franklin.

 Late that night, Lenny Archer returns home on a short leave from his Air Force service.
 He goes directly to his girlfriend Mildred and proposes to her, suggesting they elope and marry right away, before he is shipped off overseas.
 By the next morning the couple has married across the state line.
 They go home to inform their respective families about their activities and plans, but find that the Pringles and the Archers are no longer on speaking terms since the feud has intensified.

 Lenny only tells his sister Corliss of what they have done, and makes her swear not to tell anyone.
 The feud gets worse when Mr. Pringle and Mr. Archer start a fist fight and punch each other in the face.
 The injuries from the fight result in lawsuits from both families against each other.
 The feud drags on for months.